SempoCode/alx-pre_course/README.md

-"Joining the ALX SE program is one of the right choices I have made for this year.I promise my self to be committed and give in
+Joining the ALX SE program is
+one of the right choices I have made for this year.I promise my self to be committed and give in